sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 **CHAPTER XXIX**

  Commences with the Mantra of Ardhanārīshvara^(**1**).
 The Dhyāna of Umesha is thus given at v.
 3 after the invocation "May Īsha ever protect you."
 His Shakti forms the (left) half of His body.
 He is three-eyed.
-On the coils of His matted hair are a serpent, [moon and Ganges](# "See p.
-56. n 12.").
-He holds serpent, axe, spear, sword, [fire](# "Vahni."), skull, arrow and bow.
+On the coils of His matted hair are a serpent, moon and Ganges[^227].
+He holds serpent, axe, spear, sword, fire[^228], skull, arrow and bow.
 All the Devas lower their heads at His feet,

+[^227]: "See p.
+56. n 12."

+[^228]: "Vahni."

  For the attainment of powers (Vibhūti) the Devatā should be meditated upon (v.
-4.) as being in one half of His body, a man of ferocious aspect and in the other half as a [voluptuous woman](# "Hāva-bhāva-lalitärdhanarikamṁ.
+4.) as being in one half of His body, a man of ferocious aspect and in the other half as a voluptuous woman[^229], holding in His and Her hands a noose, a red lotus a skull and spear; or (v.
+5) She should be thought of as the three-eyed One Who is red of colour, clothed in red raiment, adorned with red ornaments holding a spear in each of Her sixteen uplifted hands.

+[^229]: "Hāva-bhāva-lalitärdhanarikamṁ.
 This is the Dhyāna of Ardhanārīshvara; Dhyāna in v.
-5 is for Krūraprayoga."), holding in His and Her hands a noose, a red lotus a skull and spear; or (v.
-5) She should be thought of as the three-eyed One Who is red of colour, clothed in red raiment, adorned with red ornaments holding a spear in each of Her sixteen uplifted hands.
+5 is for Krūraprayoga."

  Rules are then given for Japa, Homa and so forth.

  The colour of the Deva varies according to the object of worship (v.
 13).
-When worshipped for [Pushtikarma](# "Ritual done to produce nourishment, growth, increase, advance, prosperity, etc.") and [Shāntikarma](# "Ritual done to gain peace of mind and body."), He is white; for [Ākarshana and Vashīkarana](# "Rites done to attract and control respectively.
-These and the following are magical rites; portions of the sharkarma, etc."), red; for Kshobha and [Saṁstobhana](# "That is, for causing perturbation of the mind and for restraining speech and power of expression."), He is the colour of gold; [in rites done to drive away](# "Uchchātana."), [torment of the body](# "Amgärdana."), the colour of smoke (Dhūmra); in rites [performed to paralyze](# "Stambhana."), yellow; and to gain Liberation, [crytalline white](# "It should be noted that in every case the Mantra also changes.").
+When worshipped for Pushtikarma[^230] and Shāntikarma[^231], He is white; for Ākarshana and Vashīkarana[^232], red; for Kshobha and Saṁstobhana[^233], He is the colour of gold; in rites done to drive away[^234], torment of the body[^235], the colour of smoke (Dhūmra); in rites performed to paralyze[^236], yellow; and to gain Liberation, crytalline white[^237].

+[^230]: "Ritual done to produce nourishment, growth, increase, advance, prosperity, etc."

+[^231]: "Ritual done to gain peace of mind and body."

+[^232]: "Rites done to attract and control respectively.
+These and the following are magical rites; portions of the sharkarma, etc."

+[^233]: "That is, for causing perturbation of the mind and for restraining speech and power of expression."

+[^234]: "Uchchātana."

+[^235]: "Amgärdana."

+[^236]: "Stambhana."

+[^237]: "It should be noted that in every case the Mantra also changes."

  The ritual in the worship of Ardhanārīshvara is dealt with up to v, 30.
 At v.
 31 the Chanda Mantra and at vv.
 36, 37 the Chanda Gāyatrī are given.
 The Chapter concludes with other details as to the worship of the fierce aspect of Shiva called Chanda.